PrincetonUniversity/a100_workshop/08_tensorflow/README.md

 TensorFloat-32 will be used for the matrix multiplication
 ```

-This is an indication of the FP32 MM being done in TF32.
+This is an indication of the FP32 matrix multiplication being done in TF32.

 ## Mixed precision